What You Need

 scoop install go

 The Go tool will automatically create a folder called go in your user account when it is needed.
 This is your Go workspace.
-To ensure that Go applications run, you must add the bin folder in your workspace to your PATH:
+To ensure that Go applications run, you must add the bin folder in your workspace to your PATH.
+Run this in a PowerShell window to update your PATH:

 Installing the Git Version Control System